April 12, 2018 Weather Forecast

 Hilo

-Overnight: Occasional showers.
-Low around 65.
-Light west wind.
-Chance of precipitation is 80%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Thursday: Occasional showers, mainly before 1pm.
+Today: Occasional showers, mainly before 1pm.
 High near 83.
-Light and variable wind becoming east southeast 6 to 11 mph in the afternoon.
+Calm wind becoming east southeast 5 to 9 mph in the afternoon.
 Chance of precipitation is 80%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Thursday Night: Occasional showers, mainly after 1am.
-Low around 65.
-East southeast wind around 6 mph becoming light and variable after midnight.
-Chance of precipitation is 90%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Occasional showers, mainly after 7pm.
+Low around 66.
+East southeast wind 5 to 7 mph becoming calm after midnight.
+Chance of precipitation is 80%.
+New precipitation amounts of less than a tenth of an inch possible.

+Friday: Occasional showers.
+High near 82.
+Calm wind becoming east 5 to 9 mph in the afternoon.
+Chance of precipitation is 80%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Overnight: Widespread haze.
-Mostly clear, with a low around 66.
-Calm wind becoming north northeast around 5 mph.

-Thursday: Scattered showers after 1pm.
+Today: Isolated showers, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Increasing clouds, with a high near 85.
-North northeast wind 5 to 7 mph becoming west in the morning.
+Partly sunny, with a high near 85.
+Calm wind becoming west around 6 mph.
 Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tonight: Scattered showers, mainly before midnight.
+Widespread haze.
+Partly cloudy, with a low around 67.
+Light and variable wind.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday Night: Scattered showers, mainly before 1am.
+Friday: Isolated showers, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Mostly cloudy, with a low around 67.
-West wind 3 to 6 mph.
-Chance of precipitation is 40%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+Partly sunny, with a high near 85.
+Calm wind becoming west southwest 5 to 8 mph in the morning.
+Chance of precipitation is 50%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Waimea

-Overnight: Showers likely.
-Mostly cloudy, with a low around 55.
-Breezy, with a northeast wind 11 to 20 mph, with gusts as high as 28 mph.
+Today: Showers likely, mainly before noon.
+Widespread haze.
+Partly sunny, with a high near 76.
+North northeast wind 6 to 8 mph.
 Chance of precipitation is 60%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts between a quarter and half of an inch possible.

-Thursday: Scattered showers.
+Tonight: Scattered showers.
 Widespread haze.
-Partly sunny, with a high near 76.
-North northeast wind 7 to 11 mph.
+Mostly cloudy, with a low around 56.
+Northeast wind around 7 mph.
 Chance of precipitation is 50%.
 New precipitation amounts between a quarter and half of an inch possible.

-Thursday Night: Showers likely, mainly after midnight.
-Widespread haze before midnight.
-Mostly cloudy, with a low around 56.
-East wind 6 to 10 mph.
+Friday: Showers likely, mainly after noon.
+Mostly cloudy, with a high near 76.
+Breezy, with a northeast wind 6 to 11 mph increasing to 17 to 22 mph in the afternoon.
+Winds could gust as high as 31 mph.
 Chance of precipitation is 70%.
 New precipitation amounts between a quarter and half of an inch possible.

 Kohala

-Overnight: Occasional showers.
-Low around 47.
-Very windy, with an east wind 25 to 31 mph, with gusts as high as 45 mph.
+Today: Occasional showers, mainly before 1pm.
+High near 69.
+Breezy, with an east wind 15 to 20 mph decreasing to 8 to 13 mph in the afternoon.
+Winds could gust as high as 26 mph.
 Chance of precipitation is 90%.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday: Showers likely, mainly before noon.
-Mostly cloudy, with a high near 69.
-Windy, with an east wind 20 to 25 mph decreasing to 9 to 14 mph in the afternoon.
-Winds could gust as high as 36 mph.
+Tonight: Showers likely, mainly after 1am.
+Mostly cloudy, with a low around 48.
+Breezy, with an east wind 13 to 17 mph, with gusts as high as 24 mph.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday Night: Occasional showers, mainly after midnight.
-Low around 48.
-Southeast wind 8 to 14 mph, with gusts as high as 18 mph.
-Chance of precipitation is 90%.
+Friday: Showers likely.
+Mostly cloudy, with a high near 69.
+Windy, with an east northeast wind 18 to 26 mph, with gusts as high as 38 mph.
+Chance of precipitation is 70%.
 New precipitation amounts of less than a tenth of an inch possible.

 South Point

+Today: Scattered showers.
+Partly sunny, with a high near 85.
+Windy, with an east northeast wind 21 to 24 mph, with gusts as high as 30 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

-Overnight: Scattered showers.
+Tonight: Scattered showers.
 Widespread haze.
-Mostly cloudy, with a low around 72.
-Windy, with an east northeast wind around 24 mph, with gusts as high as 31 mph.
+Mostly cloudy, with a low around 73.
+Breezy, with an east northeast wind 18 to 21 mph, with gusts as high as 25 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday: Scattered showers, mainly after noon.
+Friday: Scattered showers.
+Widespread haze.
 Partly sunny, with a high near 85.
-Windy, with an east wind 21 to 24 mph, with gusts as high as 31 mph.
+Windy, with an east northeast wind 18 to 25 mph, with gusts as high as 31 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday Night: Scattered showers.
-Widespread haze after midnight.
-Mostly cloudy, with a low around 73.
-Breezy, with an east northeast wind around 22 mph, with gusts as high as 28 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Thursday Night: Occasional showers, mainly after midnight.
-Low around 63.
-North wind 5 to 7 mph.
-Chance of precipitation is 90%.
+Tonight: Occasional showers.
+Low around 64.
+East wind 5 to 7 mph becoming calm.
+Chance of precipitation is 80%.
 New precipitation amounts between a quarter and half of an inch possible.

+Friday: Occasional showers.
+High near 80.
+West northwest wind 5 to 13 mph becoming northeast in the morning.
+Chance of precipitation is 80%.
+New precipitation amounts between a quarter and half of an inch possible.

 Waikoloa

-Overnight: Partly cloudy, with a low around 65.
-East wind around 10 mph.

-Thursday: Scattered showers after noon.
+Today: Scattered showers and thunderstorms after noon.
 Widespread haze.
 Partly sunny, with a high near 82.
-East wind 5 to 9 mph becoming calm in the afternoon.
+Light and variable wind becoming west northwest 5 to 7 mph.
 Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Thursday Night: Scattered showers, mainly before midnight.
-Widespread haze before midnight.
+Tonight: Scattered showers, mainly before midnight.
+Widespread haze.
 Mostly cloudy, with a low around 66.
-Calm wind becoming northeast around 5 mph after midnight.
+Calm wind becoming east around 5 mph after midnight.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-High pressure to the north of the islands will keep trades blowing through early next week, with locally windy conditions expected over the upcoming weekend.
-Lingering moisture will keep the trades rather wet through the middle of next week, with most rainfall falling over windward and mauka areas.
-An upper low to the northwest of the islands Friday through Saturday night may provide additional enhancement to the trade wind showers.
+Friday: Isolated showers, then showers likely and possibly a thunderstorm after noon.
+Mostly cloudy, with a high near 82.
+Windy, with an east southeast wind 5 to 10 mph becoming northeast 16 to 26 mph in the morning.
+Winds could gust as high as 38 mph.
+Chance of precipitation is 60%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Data Courtesy of NOAA.gov